v4rakh/upda/README.md

 * Consider reading [100 Go Mistakes and How to Avoid Them](https://100go.co/)

 Be aware that some are false positives and actually required.

-## Embedded Frontend

-_upda_ includes a frontend in a monorepo fashion inside `server/web/`.
-For production (binary and OCI), it's embedded into the GoLang binary itself.

-For _development_, no other steps are required.
-Simply follow the [frontend instructions](./server/web/README.md) and start the frontend separately.

-If you like to have a look on the _production_ experience, the frontend needs to be build first and you need to build the Golang binary with `-tags prod`.
-How to properly build the frontend, please look into `build-web` of the `Makefile` (additional `rm -rf` cmd).

 ### Getting started